ember-learn/cli-guides/guides/writing-addons/addon-dependencies.md

 ## Dummy app dependencies

 In addons, the `dummy app` is really the project and uses the root level `package.json` file for dependencies.
-The dummy app automatically treats the addon as a dependency without adding it to the `package.json`.
+The dummy app automatically treats the containing addon as a dependency without adding it to the `package.json`.
 This makes it easy to use the dummy app for testing and documenting your addon's usage.

 <!-- The wrapper example should include more information on dependencies in addons  -->